If you know what you're doing, there's no reason why you can't be comfortable paddling in a wetsuit or drysuit in hot weather.

 Rolling or side sculling is also a great way to get yourself wet and cool off:

-Your Key To Comfort:
+Your Key To Safety and Comfort:

-Wet your hair and wear a wet hat, wet bandana, or anything that will allow you to offload heat via evaporation.
+Get your clothing or the surface of your wetsuit or drysuit wet.
+Wet your hair, and wear a wet hat, wet bandana, or anything else that will allow you to offload heat via evaporation.
+Note: You can still use evaporation to keep cool when the humidity is high.

 Fabrics differ in how efficiently they absorb water.
 My old wetsuit absorbs enough water to provide evaporative cooling for 20 – 30 minutes.
 However, a lot of the newer neo sheds water and won't work for evaporative cooling unless you wear a wet shirt over the top of it.
 Same holds true for some drysuit fabrics.
 BTW: Moving air increases the efficiency of evaporation and high humidity retards it.
-Note: You can still use evaporation to keep cool when the humidity is high.

 A Dynamic Process

-14mm of Neo
+An Extreme Example - 14mm of Neo

 What About Cotton?